 8. Apply a Drain Cleaning Solution

 For stubborn blockages, a drain cleaning solution can be useful.
 Follow the manufacturer’s instructions carefully.
 Pour the solution into the drain and let it sit for the recommended amount of time.
 This can help to dissolve any remaining soil and debris.
+For more severe issues, professional drain lining and repair services may be required.

 9. Rinse and Repeat